 GE began producing slate appliances around 2013, several years before the big surge in alternatives to stainless steel began to take hold in 2017.
 GE is the exclusive producer of slate appliances in the marketplace today.
 Even though the color isn't new, it deserves to be included in your color scheme choices when looking for new appliances.
 Let's check out the reasons why!

 GE Slate appliances offer a stark contrast to stainless steel and black stainless steel.
 For one, slate is a stone-inspired matte finish, rather than the metallic, shiny finish of stainless steel (compare GE slate vs stainless steel here).
-Matte paint finishes are a strong trend in the high-end car market at the moment and the trend is taking hold in kitchen appliances as well.
-Here are a few key features of GE Slate appliances:
+Matte paint finishes are a strong trend in the high-end car market at the moment, and the trend is taking hold in kitchen appliances as well.

 Stone-inspired, matte finish